whytekieran/Data-Representation-Project/README.md

 The following URL provides a list of all the parks depending on the facilities the have.

 **_THE URL:_** *```http://galwayparks.com/facilities/[:facilities]```* </br>
-The (facilities) represents the part of the URL being replaced depending on which information is provided.
+The [:facilities] represents the part of the URL being replaced depending on which information is provided.

 **_METHOD:_** GET (The HTTP GET method is used for retrieving this information)